I've sold my car - what now?

 - Payment

 Once you've confirmed your offer, we let your purchasing dealer know.
-They'll access your details at this point and may get in touch to introduce themselves.
+They can access your details at this point and may get in touch to introduce themselves.

 Document upload